lurgh/infinitive/README.md

 * `infinitive/vacation/fanMode`: will be used as the fan mode when in Vacation mode: `low`, `med`, `high`, `auto`

 Experimental, may change or disappear over time:
-* `infinitive/coilTemp`: coil temp reported by outdoor unit, in 0.125-degree resolution
+* `infinitive/coilTemp`: coil temp reported by outdoor unit, to 0.0625-degree precision
-* `infinitive/outsideTemp`: outside temp reported by outdoor unit, in 0.125-degree resolution
+* `infinitive/outsideTemp`: outside temp reported by outdoor unit, to 0.0625-degree precision
 * `infinitive/elecHeat`: bool flag indicating HP air handler is operating on electric heat
 * `infinitive/dispZone`: zone number currently displayed on the tstat
 * `infinitive/dispDOW`: numeric value of the day of week as displayed on the tstat, 0=Sunday